- Getting started

 These are the types of retention policy:

-the custom policy - all transactions are deleted or archived after a retention duration of your choosing, which is maximum 180 days.
-This option can be configured as instructed in the Configuring a custom retention policy section.
+choosing.
+This option can be configured as instructed in the Configuring a custom retention policy

 A custom retention policy has the following outcomes: